major-segfault/khalilstemmler-website-2019/src/pages/blogs/domain-driven-design/where-do-domain-events-get-dispatched.md

 Using getters and setters, not only do we get to specify exactly **what** is allowed to be accessed/changed, but we also get to specify _when_ it's allowed to be accessed/changed, and _what happens_ when it's accessed/changed.

-> When _key_ properties are accessed or changed, it might make sense to create a Domain Event.
+> When _essential_ properties are accessed or changed, it might make sense to create a Domain Event.

-For example, if we were working on [White Label](https://github.com/stemmlerjs/white-label)'s feature that enables `Traders` to _accept_ or _decline_ `Offers`, we'd have to walk through the process of determining where Domain Logic should belong.
+For example, if we were working on [White Label](https://github.com/stemmlerjs/white-label)'s feature that enables `Traders` to _accept_ or _decline_ `Offers`, we'd have to walk through the process of [determining where Domain Logic should belong](/articles/software-design-architecture/organizing-app-logic/).

 Following that process, we'd discover that `acceptOffer()` and `declineOffer()` perform <u>mutations</u> to the `Offer` aggregate root itself.